-The President or Treasurer of your student organization, will be responsible for financial oversight of your organizations' funds.
+The President or Treasurer of your student organization will be responsible for financial oversight of your organization's funds.
 Funds are derived from two main sources: fundraising, and allocations from student activity fees.
+The use of club funding must abide by the CUNY Fiscal Accountability Handbook.

-The Student Government Association (SGA) allocates monies from the Student Activities Fee.
+The Student Government Association (SGA) allocates money from the Student Activities Fee.
 You will be asked to prepare a budget request for student activity fee money.
 Below are the most frequently asked questions about student activity fees and the budget allocation process:

-1. Who can get a Student Activity fee allocation?

-Any certified student organization.

-2 How does an organization get a student activity fund allocation?
+- 1. Who can get a Student Activity fee allocation?
+Any certified student organization. - 2.
+How does an organization get a student activity fund allocation?

-Student Activity Funds are allocated by Student Government Association.
-At the beginning of each semester an organization may submit a budget proposal for funds from SGA as soon as the organization is certified by Student Life and Development.
-SGA will explain the procedures for submitting proposals at club officer orientation held in the beginning of the fall semester.
+Student Activity Funds are allocated by the Student Government Association.
+At the beginning of each semester, SGA allocates a budget for each certified club.
+Organizations may submit budget proposals for additional funds if needed.
+SGA will explain the procedures for submitting proposals at the club officer orientation held at the beginning of the fall semester.
 Organizations certified in the spring and those already active will receive an email from SGA once SGA has opened the proposal process.
 SGA's communication to organizations will include a deadline for submission of the budget proposal.